-We will discuss important issues, such as, safety, comfort, absorbency, value and which types of rat beddings are the best for reducing odor, before exploring the pros and cons of some of the best beddings available.
+We will also discuss important issues, such as, safety, comfort, absorbency, value, and which types of rat beddings are the best for reducing odor.

 The 3 Main Types of Rat Bedding

-To help you decide what the best bedding for your rats is, let’s break the behaviors we listed above down into three groups, as each requires a different type of bedding.
+To help you decide what the best bedding for your rats is, let’s break the behaviors down into three groups, as each requires a different type of bedding.

 - Nesting and sleeping – rats make good use of nesting material, which is usually just called bedding.
 The material is used to line bedding boxes, baskets, and hammocks.